Skip to main content

 Blueprints are organized into four categories:

-• All, which includes both inbuilt Maven templates and custom ones you've created;
+• All, which includes both inbuilt Maven Bio templates and custom ones you've created;

-• Public, consisting of globally accessible Maven templates;
+• Shared, consisting of globally accessible Maven Bio templates;

 • Mine, showcasing blueprints you've personally created and saved;